 I think for many of us, we are frugal because we want to make life a little better.

 We want to maintain or improve the standard of living for ourselves, for our family members and of the community at large.
-We want a happy, healthy, content and stress-free life.

 In other words, we want to thrive!

 Frugality is the means to a better life.

 So what will make your life better right now?